 Having a view of backyards and sleeping babies is much preferred to no view at all, and if we don’t like the view, what law states we HAVE to work from home while working remote?
 Does your boss really care if you attend Zoom meetings from the comfort and luxurious style of one of our Four Seasons Steamboat vacation escapes rather than from the vantage point of your living room sofa?
-This guide to enjoying a vacation in Steamboat Springs while you work remote may be the exact thing you need to save 2020 from being a complete bust!

 It Doesn’t Matter How You Get Here